The Secret Interpreters: Hidden in Plain Sight

 Even with my high-tech hearing aids or “ear buddies”, in a high density sound context (i.e. large party, group meetings & social events, restaurants with lots of background noise …) I still lean into my dear “interpreters”.

-As a (W)hole Life Coach one of my missions is to educate and elevate all who are involved in “Hearing Hearts & Hardware” experience.
+As a (W)hole Life Coach, one of my missions is to educate and elevate all who are involved in the “Hearing Hearts & Hardware” experience.

 I encourage you to read the article listing the TIPS for those who love those with hearing challenges.
 Finally, remember there will always be folks around you struggling to hear.
 Please help us out.